jespinoza711/solotodo/apache/blog/wp-content/plugins/page-links-to/readme.txt

 == Changelog ==

+= 2.5 =
+* Allow all show_ui post types to use the meta box.
+* Introduce a filter so a plugin can remove a post type from the list.
+* Target filtering for WordPress nav menus.
+* Silence some PHP notices.
+Props Ross McKay, Bill Erickson.

 = 2.4.1 =
 * Fixed typo that was preventing 302 redirects from working. props Ryan Murphy.
+* Fixed a random PHP notice

 = 2.4 =
 * Rewrote using Singleton best practices